Do you feel helpless because of your accident? Maybe you’re frustrated with the struggle you face obtaining the workers'

 Typically, Louisiana workers' comp benefits include:

 - Medical Benefits: Coverage includes doctor visits, medication, physical therapy, lab tests, and further reasonable and necessary doctor bills.

 - Disability Compensations: The type of benefits a person may receive is often based on the injury.
 A person who suffers from temporary partial disability or temporary total disability will likely receive benefits for less time than a person who suffers from a permanent disability.
 Lost wage benefits are typically two-thirds of an employee’s average weekly salary.
 If an employee is unable to return to their previous position they may also receive two-thirds of the difference between their current and previously earned average weekly wages.

 - Rehabilitation Services: These benefits assist an injured worker in finding a new occupation if they are unable to return to their previous occupation due to the injury.

 - Death Benefits: If an employee is fatally injured or passes away from a fatal occupational disease, the victim’s family may be entitled to receive assistance for burial expenses.
 In 2012, the limit on burial expenses was increased to $8,500.
 Furthermore, lost wage benefits may also be extended to assist dependent children who lost a parent due to a fatal workplace injury or illness.

 Reporting a Workplace Injury

 If you or a loved one is injured on the job in Louisiana they must report their injury within 10 days of the accident in order to be eligible for workers' compensation benefits.
 An employer must then notify their workers' comp insurance company, which is then responsible for reporting it to the Office of Workers’ Compensation Administration.

 If you or a loved one has been injured in a workplace accident or been exposed to materials that caused an occupational illness or disease, the victim may be entitled to workers’ compensation.
-At Simien & Simien, we have a reputation for effective litigation, successful results and vast experience in workers’ compensation claims.
+At Simien & Simien, our injury lawyers have a reputation for effective litigation, successful results and vast experience in workers’ compensation claims.